 6) Hike Through Forgotten Worlds

 Within the park are 5 hiking trails of varying lengths and difficulty.
 For those with less time on their hands there is a 9 mile driving loop which provides access to the most popular ruins.
-Camping is available and we strongly recommend availing of it.
+Camping is available and we strongly recommend it.

 7) Witness Man’s Control and Destruction